opsmatters/newrelic-api/README.md

 The following tests are included:

-* ChannelAndPolicyOperations: Creates several alert channels, an alert policy with several conditions and then deletes them.
+* AlertOperations: Creates several alert channels, an alert policy with several conditions and then deletes them.

 ## Examples